Dylan Wynn

-Charles Dylan Wynn (born June 1, 1993) is a professional gridiron football defensive tackle for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Charles Dylan Wynn (born June 1, 1993) is an American professional football defensive tackle for the Montreal Alouettes of the Canadian Football League (CFL).
 He played college football at Oregon State.
-He was previously a member of the National Football League (NFL) and of the Alliance of American Football (AAF).
+He previously spent time in the National Football League (NFL) and the Alliance of American Football (AAF).

-High school career
+Early life

 Wynn was a 2 time state champion at De La Salle High School (Concord, California), playing with Terron Ward and Austin Hooper.

 College career

 He played college football for Oregon State University where he was second-team all-conference.

 Professional career

 Cleveland Browns

 Wynn spent parts of two years with the Cleveland Browns.
 2015 was spent on and off the practice squad, and the following season saw Wynn placed on injured reserve prior to preseason play, before being released.

 Toronto Argonauts

 As a rookie playing for the Toronto Argonauts during the 2017 CFL season, Wynn made 34 tackles and 6 sacks.
 After receiving consideration for the CFL's Most Outstanding Rookie Award Wynn was named an Eastern All-Star.
 He was one of three Argos defensive linemen to be named an Eastern All-Star, alongside Cleyon Laing and Victor Butler.
 Rookie of the Year would eventually go to Wynn's teammate, running back James Wilder Jr. Wynn and the Argonauts finished in 1st place for the CFL East, and went on to win the 105th Grey Cup championship over the Calgary Stampeders 27–24.
 Wynn had a challenging 2018 season, missing several games with injury and being suspended for one game for a spearing penalty on Edmonton running back C. J. Gable during a week 5 loss.
 In 11 games, Wynn finished with 30 tackles and 2 sacks.